Sales managers are not always present in small businesses, so we are often asked what…

 Sharpening Your Sales Tools

 Habit #7 of Steven Covey’s “Seven Habits of Highly Effective People” is The Principle of Balanced Renewal.
-It is about taking the time to renew yourself spiritually, physically, mentally, and socially/emotionally.
+It is about renewing yourself spiritually, physically, mentally, and socially/emotionally.
 The Axe Sharpening story tells of a woodsman who got so busy trying to outproduce a fellow worker he never took time to sharpen his axe all day.
 The other man took breaks during the day to sharpen his axe and had outproduced the busy woodsman while spending less time chopping.

 If you are finding yourself working harder with fewer results, you need to take time to stop selling and renew yourself.